Azure-Samples/MachineLearningSamples-TwitterSentimentPrediction/docs/deliverable_docs/Step_By_Step_Tutorial.md

     ![execute-cli](../deliverable_docs/images/execute-py-cli.PNG)

-The screenshots below demonstrate running the tutorial in CLI, running it in Jupyter Notebook is similar.
+The screenshots below demonstrate running the sample in CLI, running it in Jupyter Notebook is similar.

 ### Data acquisition and understanding
-The first step in this tutorial is to download the sentiment140 dataset and divide it into train and test datasets.
-This part of the tutorial performs the downloading of the data and the splitting of data into train and test datasets.
+The first step in this sample is to download the sentiment140 dataset and divide it into train and test datasets.
+This part of the sample performs the downloading of the data and the splitting of data into train and test datasets.
 Execute 01_DownloadData.py in Azure ML Workbench Command Line to prepare the training and testing data.
 Remember to change the path of where the data set will be located.

 Sentiment140 dataset contains the actual content of the tweet (with emoticons removed) along with the polarity of each of the tweet (negative=0, neutral =2, positive=4) as well.
 Sentiment140 dataset has been labelled using the concept of distant supervision as explained in the paper **[Twitter Sentiment Classification Using Distant Supervision](http://cs.stanford.edu/people/alecmgo/papers/TwitterDistantSupervision09.pdf)**